gklyne/notes/20180307-qualified-property-links.md

 Many of the approaches involve what I call "reificaton of the relation", which is creating a new resource type to represent relationships between entities, instances of which represent specific instances of that relationship.
 By being a resource, it is possible to add additional statements that are specific to a particular use or instance of the relation.
 (For comparison, in RDF, a property URI refers to *all* uses of the denoted relation, in the same way that a class URI refers to all instances of that class.)

+## Subproperties

+For example, to capture the role of a musician in a performance, use a specific subproperty of "performs in"; e.g. "plays guitar in".

+There are two drawbacks:

+1. limited addiitonal information can be associated in this way; it's not so easy to associate, say, a time peridod with a relationship between places.

+2. harder for OWL inference.
+In particular, when there is an open-ended set of possible properties, efficient class-based reasoning based on OWL-QL is lo longer available.

+See also: singleton properties (below).

 ## RDF reification

 - http://www.w3.org/TR/rdf-primer/#reification